-Amanda Henderson launched her business, Gloss Creative, 17 years ago.
-What ensued has been a stellar career of incredible large-scale event design and visual merchandising concepts – including a spectacular re-creation of Versailles inside a racing marquee, collaborating with artist Bill Henson, and even making it rain on a fashion runway.
-With a small team of fulltime staff, and a huge network of regular contractors and collaborators, Amanda revels in realizing the impossible.
+Amanda Henderson launched her event design and visual merchandising business, Gloss Creative, 19 years ago.
+What ensued has been a stellar career of incredible large-scale event design and visual merchandising concepts, including a spectacular recreation of Versailles inside a racing marquee, collaborating with artist Bill Henson, and even making it rain on a fashion runway.

-Jeremy Wortsman is the founder and director of The Jacky Winter Group, Australia’s leading creative services agency, its associated gallery space, Lamington Drive, and most recently, the luxury guesthouse and artist residency, Jacky Winter Gardens.
+Jeremy Wortsman is the founder and director of creative services agency, The Jacky Winter Group, its associated gallery space Lamington Drive, and guesthouse and artist residency, Jacky Winter Gardens.
 He is also the host of the Melbourne chapter of Creative Mornings, and a founding member of The Contemplary.
-In a previous life, he was the co-founder of the design practice, Chase & Galley, as well as one of the founding publishers and designers of Is Not Magazine.